nickjj/ansible-postgres/README.md

 postgres_password: "{{ lookup('password', '/path/to/secrets/' + 'database_password') }}"
 ```

-In the above case `database_file` would be a text file containing your password.
+In the above case `database_password` would be a text file containing your password.
 You can encrypt this file on your local file system if you want but that is outside of the scope of this documentation.

 ## Installation